dtcooper/python-dispmanx/docs/more-info.md

 | Python 3.10       | `dtcooper/raspberrypi-os:python3.10` |
 | Debian (Bullseye) | `dtcooper/raspberrypi-os:bullseye`   |

-For example using the Python 3.9 container with a script called `test.py` in your current directory run this at the command line,
+For example to use the Python 3.9 container with a script called `test.py` in your current directory run this at the command line,

 ```bash